-- [4.28][4G] This prohibition refers to the practice of law in a representative capacity and not in a pro se capacity.
+[4.28][4G] This prohibition refers to the practice of law in a representative capacity and not in a pro se capacity.
 A state administrative law judge may act for himself or herself in all legal matters, including matters involving litigation and matters involving appearances before or other dealings with legislative and other governmental bodies.
 However, in so doing, a state administrative law judge must not abuse the prestige of office to advance the interests of the judge or the judge's family.
+See Section 2C.

+[4.29][4G] A state administrative law judge who maintains a private legal practice should use letterhead for matters involving official administrative judicial duties that is separate and distinct from the letterhead for matters in private practice.
+The letterhead for private practice shall omit any reference to the person's status as a state administrative law judge.

+[4.30][4G] Certain state agencies and local governments contract with administrative law judges.
+State administrative law judges who perform legal work outside the judges' judicial duties should avoid any legal work that conflicts or appears to conflict with their work as a judge.

-See Section 2C. - [4.29][4G] A state administrative law judge who maintains a private legal practice should use letterhead for matters involving official administrative judicial duties that is separate and distinct from the letterhead for matters in private practice.
-The letterhead for private practice shall omit any reference to the person's status as a state administrative law judge. - (H) Compensation and reimbursement.
-Consistent with applicable law and regulation, a state administrative law judge may receive compensation and reimbursement of expenses for the extra-judicial activities permitted by this Code, if the source of such payments does not give the appearance of influencing the judge's performance of judicial duties or otherwise give the appearance of impropriety, subject to the following restrictions: - (1) Compensation shall not exceed a reasonable amount nor shall it exceed what a person who is not a state administrative law judge would receive for the same activity. - (2) Expense reimbursement shall be limited to the actual cost of travel, food and lodging reasonably incurred by the state administrative law judge and, where appropriate to the occasion, by the judge's spouse or guest.
+- (H) Compensation and reimbursement.
+Consistent with applicable law and regulation, a state administrative law judge may receive compensation and reimbursement of expenses for the extra-judicial activities permitted by this Code, if the source of such payments does not give the appearance of influencing the judge's performance of judicial duties or otherwise give the appearance of impropriety, and the acceptance of such compensation would not appear to a reasonable person to undermine the judge's independence, integrity, or impartiality, subject to the following restrictions: - (1) Compensation shall not exceed a reasonable amount nor shall it exceed what a person who is not a state administrative law judge would receive for the same activity. - (2) Expense reimbursement shall be limited to the actual cost of travel, food and lodging reasonably incurred by the state administrative law judge and, where appropriate to the occasion, by the judge's spouse, domestic partner, or guest.
 Any payment in excess of such an amount is compensation.